A daily practice

 true — or false?

 A single Claim about the world, drawn from Wikipedia's public-knowledge commons.
-No four-option guessing that lets you hedge to 25%.
-You commit — because real clarity begins at the moment of deciding.
+True or false — your call.
+Commit, because clarity begins at the moment of deciding.

 Read the reasoning.